sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 We've spent 9 years building the underlying foundation of code search to be fast, secure, and scalable across ~10^11 lines of code for the world's most demanding software teams.
 Now, we’re hard at work making Sourcegraph even smarter.

-Sourcegraph 4.0 includes over a dozen updates and new features, and is the first step toward Sourcegraph becoming a [code intelligence platform](/blog/code-search-to-code-intelligence).
+Sourcegraph 4.0 includes over a dozen updates and new features, and it is the first step toward Sourcegraph becoming a [code intelligence platform](/blog/code-search-to-code-intelligence).

 **Key highlights of Sourcegraph 4.0:**
 * [🧠 Code intelligence: uplevel your code search](#code-intelligence-uplevel-your-code-search)